-AA Insurance is represented on the Suncorp Diversity Council which assists the company in delivering its diversity objectives by:
+AA Insurance is represented on the Suncorp NZ Diversity Council which assists the company in delivering its diversity objectives by:

-- Creating and overseeing a diversity strategy - Recommending initiatives to support greater gender diversity - Tracking progress including creating targets and regular scorecards - Promoting and championing diversity
+- Developing and overseeing a diversity strategy. - Recommending initiatives to support greater gender diversity, gender pay equality, mature age employees, cultural diversity and inclusivity. - Tracking progress via agreed targets and regular scorecards. - Promoting and championing diversity.